-How can I meet the second minimum requirement – Oversight of RI implementation (ISP 6)?
+How can I meet the second minimum requirement – Oversight of RI implementation (PGS 11)?

 To meet the oversight requirement, signatories must have senior-level oversight and accountability for RI implementation.
 Individuals with oversight roles are those with management or governance responsibility for ensuring that the organisation implements its policies and achieves its objectives and targets in relation to RI performance.
-“Senior level” includes the roles: chief level staff, head of department, CEO, CIO, investment committee and board members or trustees.
+“Senior level” includes the roles: board, trustees, senior executive-level staff, investment committees, heads of department and equivalent.

-How can I meet the third minimum requirement – RI implementation (ISP 7)?
+How can I meet the third minimum requirement – RI implementation (PGS 12)?

 To meet the implementation requirement, signatories must have at least one person whose role includes responsibility for implementing responsible investment RI in their organisations – for example, through conducting ESG-related research, incorporating ESG issues into investment strategies and voting shareholdings, and engaging with companies and policy makers.
 This role can be covered by internal or external staff, does not have to be dedicated RI/ESG investment staff; and the person responsible does not have to allocate the majority of their time to RI/ESG activities

 Does our RI policy have to be publicly available?

 The first minimum requirement states that signatories must have an RI policy in place, but it does not require it to be publicly available.
-Nonetheless, many PRI signatories choose to make relevant elements of their RI policy publicly available to promote transparency, as best practice.
+Nonetheless, we recommend that signatories choose to make relevant elements of their RI policy publicly available to promote transparency, as best practice.
 Signatories have the option to disclose links to their RI policies in indicator PGS 3 when reporting.